Contact Us

 Strategic Partnerships

-Should You Get an ISO 42001 Gap Assessment?
+Should You Get an ISO/IEC 42001 Gap Assessment?

-Now that ISO 42001 has been published, organizations are looking more closely at possible adherence to this new standard for artificial intelligence (AI).
-But those familiar with established ISO standards will know that this new framework for regulating AI will be similarly rigorous and any opportunity to streamline certification—like a gap assessment—will be enormously advantageous.
+Following the publication of ISO 42001, many organizations are more seriously considering adherence to this intriguing standard for artificial intelligence (AI).
+Those familiar with established ISO standards understand that this newer framework for regulating AI will be similarly rigorous and any opportunity to streamline certification, like using a gap assessment, will be enormously advantageous.

-ISO 42001 has arrived at an opportune time, as in less than a year, AI has emerged as the highest beacon of innovation.
-No longer just an imagined concept, this technology has already transformed industries and continues to reshape the way we live and work.
-But as AI grows exponentially more and more enmeshed within the business landscape, so too have widespread concerns around its trustworthiness and what constitutes responsible AI management.
+ISO 42001 has arrived at an opportune time as AI continues to emerge as a high beacon of innovation and scalability.
+This technology is no longer just an imagined concept.
+It has already transformed industries and continues to reshape the way we live and work.
+But as AI grows exponentially more enmeshed within the business landscape, so too have widespread concerns around its trustworthiness and what constitutes responsible AI management.

-So where to go from here?
-With so many companies building out their own AI capabilities, how can you prove to your customers and stakeholders that they can trust your systems?
+With so many companies developing their own AI capabilities, you may be wondering how you can prove to your customers and stakeholders that they can trust your systems.

 Enter ISO 42001, which addresses these concerns through comprehensive requirements.
-Published in December 2023, this new framework will provide a roadmap to satisfying security and safety concerns about your AI, but how should you get started?
-One way is through a gap assessment, and in this article, we’re going to expound on why having one performed can pave an easier way for you to ISO 42001 certification.
+Published in December 2023, this new framework provides a roadmap to address and satisfy security and safety concerns about your AI.
+But how should you get started?
+One effective way is through a gap assessment, and in this article, we’re going to expound on why having one performed can pave an easier path toward ISO 42001 certification.

 What is ISO 42001?

 A readiness assessment will begin to make more sense when you understand the holistic nature of ISO 42001.
-As the world’s first AI management system standard, the framework asks that you take a risk-based approach for the application of its specific requirements regarding the:
+As the world’s first AI management system standard, the framework requires you to take a risk-based approach for the application of its specific requirements regarding the:

 • Establishment;